 However, everyone was really nice and friendly.
-And I realized that I was just over thinking it and exaggerating this new change in my life.
+I realized that I was just over thinking it and exaggerating this new change in my life.

 We got to know each other by working together on school projects and we bonded over eating out every weekend.
 I remember during lunch breaks, we used to sit down together, share our stories, and talk about our cultures for hours.

-“If I had continued being shy, I would have missed out an amazing chance to learn about the world.”
+“If I had continued being shy, I would have missed an amazing chance to learn about the world.”

-This will help you to bond with your friends over time and your experience at Hult will be much more exciting.
+This will help you bond with your friends over time and your experience at Hult will be much more exciting.

 Ready to join the global generation?

-Download a brochure to find out more about Hult’s Bachelor of Business Administration program and prepare for a truly global undergraduate experience.
+Learn more about Hult’s Bachelor of Business Administration program and prepare for a truly global undergraduate experience.